Minnesota Carry Permit Holders’ Page

-Minneapolis Criminal Defense Attorney Thomas C Gallagher does not normally handle cases relating to denials of gun purchase or carry permits.
-Gallagher is a true believer in Liberty for the individual, including the right to own, possess and use firearms.
+Minneapolis Criminal Defense Attorney Thomas C Gallagher is a believer in Liberty for the individual, including the right to own, possess and use firearms.
 Some of his criminal defense cases involve a firearm or other weapon somewhere in the picture.
 Many of his cases involve a person’s civil rights to firearms hanging in the balance.

 The right to self-defense, of the individual and of the community, originates back in the mists of time, before the beginning of history itself.
 This natural law and basic human right cannot be denied.